In December 1942, Hermann Balck wiped out a force 10 times his size in the most brilliantly fought divisional battle in modern military history

 Balck closed the ring around the XXIV Tank Corps, but his division had been moving and fighting too long and too hard.
 It was down to only eight operational tanks.
 Balck did not have the combat power to eliminate the Soviets.
 On Christmas Day the Germans still could not break into the cauldron, but neither could the Soviets break out.
 By the end of the day, however, Balck received operational control of one of the Panzergrenadier regiments and an assault gun battalion from the newly arriving 6th Panzer Division.

 Balck went on to fight more winter battles until he was reassigned in early March 1943.
 On his last day in command his division destroyed its thousandth tank since his arrival.
-During the period from December 7, 1942, through January 31, 1943, the 11th Panzer Division was credited with destroying 225 tanks, 347 antitank guns, 35 artillery pieces, and killing 30,700 Soviet soldiers.
-Balck’s losses for the same period were 16 tanks, 12 antitank guns, 215 soldiers killed in action, 1,019 wounded, and 155 missing.
+During the period from Dec.
+7, 1942, through Jan.
+31, 1943, the 11th Panzer Division was credited with destroying 225 tanks, 347 antitank guns, and 35 artillery pieces and killing 30,700 Soviet soldiers.
+Balck’s losses for the same period were 16 tanks, 12 antitank guns, 215 soldiers killed in action, 1,019 wounded and 155 missing.

 While in command of the 11th Panzer Division, Balck was promoted to Generalmajor (U.S. Army one-star equivalent) and then to Generalleutnant (two-star equivalent).
 He later returned to Russia to command the XLVIII Panzer Corps, where Mellenthin was still the chief of staff.
 When Balck commanded the Fourth Panzer Army in August 1944, his counterattack brought the Soviet offensive in the great bend of the Vistula River to a halt.